Lost Hero: The “To Do List” of the Continental CongressLesson Two of Curriculum Unit:

 —Curriculum Unit Overview—

 From 1781 to 1782 he was “President of the United States in Congress Assembled” under the Articles of Confederation.
-As the presiding officer of Congress, Hanson was responsible for initiating a number of programs that helped America gain a world position.—John Hanson Statue on the website The Architect of the Capitol, a link from the EDSITEment resource Congress Link
+As the presiding officer of Congress, Hanson was responsible for initiating a number of programs that helped America gain a world position.—

 Introduction